mvolkmann/MyUnixEnv/notes/VueNotes.md

 - `props`\
   This is an object or array describing the props this component accepts.
-  It provides a why for parent components to pass data to child components.
+  It provides a way for parent components to pass data to child components.

   When the value is an object,
   the keys are prop names and the values